fuslab-uofu/MRgFUS_sims_neck/README.md

 ## Credits
  - Michelle Kline, Department of Radiology and Imaging Sciences, University of Utah
- - Marta Iverson, Department of Physical Medicine and Rehabilitation, University of Utah
+ - Marta Iversen, Department of Physical Medicine and Rehabilitation, University of Utah